jwarz/data-scientists-tools/introduction_to_r/readme.md

 total_poker <- sum(poker_vector)
 ```

-**Instructions:**
+**Steps**

--   Calculate the total amount of money that you have won/lost with
+1. Calculate the total amount of money that you have won/lost with
     roulette and assign to the variable `total_roulette`.
--   Now that you have the totals for roulette and poker, you can easily
+2. Now that you have the totals for roulette and poker, you can easily
     calculate `total_week` (which is the sum of all gains and losses of
     the week).
--   Print out `total_week`.
+3. Print out `total_week`.

-**Solution:**

 ``` r
 ## Total winnings with poker